dlcarper/DISCo-microbe/docs/Tutorial.rst

 Create Module
 -------------

-The create module has two required arguments, an alignment of DNA or RNA sequences in FASTA format (--i-alignment) and a user-specified minimum sequence distance between community members (--p-editdistance).
-For this tutorial we will use an alignment of 16S rRNA genes that were subsampled from RDP, aligned with SINA, and all column gaps were removed.
+The create module has two required arguments, an alignment of DNA or RNA sequences in FASTA format (``--i-alignment``) and a user-specified minimum sequence distance between community members (``--p-editdistance``).
+For this tutorial we will use an alignment of 16S rRNA genes that were subsampled from RDP, aligned with SINA, and columns with only gaps were removed.
 We use an edit distance of 3 so that our final community list will contain community members that have a minimum of 3 nucleotide differences.
-We will also include a seed for reproducibility purposes (--p-seed).
-To have taxonomic information in the final community list, we also input a tab-delimited metadata file (--i-metadata) that contains the sequence identifier followed by the taxonomic identification for each sequence.
+We will also include a seed for reproducibility purposes (``--p-seed``).
+To have taxonomic information in the final community list, we also input a tab-delimited metadata file (``--i-metadata``) that contains the sequence identifier followed by the taxonomic identification for each sequence.

 .. code-block:: bash